catmeow72/catmeow72.github.io/notes.md

     dbus-send --system --type=method_call --dest=org.bluez /org/bluez/hci0/dev_XX_XX_XX_XX_XX_XX org.bluez.Network1.Connect string:'NAP'
     ```
     Where the XX is replaced with the digits of your phone's MAC address you found when pairing.
-3. If you hvaen't yet, set up your router to route your internet traffic through the phone by typing these commands:
+3. If you haven't yet, set up your router to route your internet traffic through the phone by typing these commands:
     ```sh
     uci set network.wan=interface
     uci set network.wan.proto=dhcp